Every drop counts: how the cloud is helping to conserve the world’s freshwater supply

-One facet of Ecolab’s role is to educate and implement companies about smart manufacturing processes which can reduce costs as well as the environmental impact of production.
+One facet of Ecolab’s role is to educate companies about smart manufacturing processes which can reduce costs as well as the environmental impact of production.
 This can include reusing relatively clean waste in cooling towers, or sending it on to a neighbouring manufacturing site for other uses, for example.

 The company also has a partnership with Microsoft, and is making use of powerful tools including the Azure cloud platform, Power BI and Dynamics 365 to store huge amounts of data gathered from more than 30,000 sensors around the world, before analysis and actions can be taken in accordance with the results.

 This data collected from thousands of facilities around the world feed into local monitoring equipment, before being transferred to a secure cloud storage platform built on Microsoft Azure and Azure IoT Suite, in real-time.

 The usefulness of this data is demonstrated in Ecolab’s Water Risk Monetizer tool, created in collaboration with the analytical power of the Microsoft cloud and Trucost’s pricing models.
 Powered by Microsoft Azure, it’s the first free publicly available water risk analysis and financial modelling tool which can translate water scarcity risks into easily understandable financial terms, allowing businesses to factor current and future water risks into their decisions.